Now lay your shadow across the sundials,

 At the end of August 1902, Rilke left his wife Clara Westhoff and their infant daughter Ruth in Munich and went to Paris to work on a monograph about Rodin.
 He found a room in a small hotel in the rue Toullier, two blocks from the Jardin du Luxembourg, which seemed to promise "thinking, rest, solitude, everything I longed for."

 Rilke spent his days wondering through Rodin's studio, taking notes and talking with the artist.
 At 27, Rilke had doubts about his writing, and it thrilled him to see the 62-year-old sculptor so confidently and diligently at work.
 The nights, however, were lonely (Clara didn't join her husband until early October), and out of that loneliness, on September 21, he wrote "Herbsttag" ("Autumn Day").

 I've tried to reproduce Rilke's economical German, which contains few adjectives, uses only one metaphor ("chase/one final sweetness") and moves briskly, presenting three separate scenes in just 12 lines.
-"Herbsttag" first appeared in the second edition of The Book of Images (Das Buch der Bilder) in 1906.
-It has become one of Rilke's most widely anthologized and translated poems.
+Since "Herbsttag" first appeared in the second edition of The Book of Images (Das Buch der Bilder) in 1906, it has become one of Rilke's most widely anthologized and translated poems.

 Herr: es ist Zeit.
 Der Sommer war sehr groß.